momentum-mod/docs/_posts/guides/2019-08-27-guide_the-pbr-shader.md

 - G Unchecked
 - B Checked

-Afterwards, you should have a strange, but colourful looking image that you can save and make use of in the PBR shader.
+Afterwards, you should have a strange, but colourful looking image that you can save and make use of with the PBR shader.